Comparison · NinjaTrader 8

 Entry frequency has doubled from the trader's baseline.
 Stops are being moved progressively wider.
 PSI is in the Critical zone.
 The behavioral deterioration is fully underway — and a financial-outcome trigger has nothing to react to.

 That window — between the moment the behavior changes and the moment the loss compounds — is where Guard operates exclusively.
-It is the layer the previous generation of risk tools never built.
+It is the layer traditional financial-threshold tools do not cover.

 Where Guard sits in the stack